 - Specify the target mailbox email address.

-- Check Specify Exchange Web Services URL and specify the URL (example: https://server/EWS/Exchange.asmx).
+- Check the Specify Exchange Web Services URL and specify the URL (example: https://server/EWS/Exchange.asmx).

 - Do not check Use Exchange Impersonation.